-- An update on the risk responses Midlothian Council has implemented during Q4 2022/23 to respond to the current risk climate - ii.
-Assurance that Midlothian Council took a proportionate and planned approach to prepare and respond to the current risk climate - iii.
-The risk evaluation of current strategic risks and opportunities for the Council
+- An update on the risk responses Midlothian Council has implemented during Q1 2023/24 to respond to the current risk climate - Assurance that Midlothian Council took a proportionate and planned approach to prepare and respond to the current risk climate - The risk evaluation of current strategic risks and opportunities for the Council

+14 September 2023

-Date: 15 June 2023 Report Contact:
+Report Contact:

-Derek Oliver, Chief Officer Place Derek.Oliver@midlothian.gov.uk
+Derek Oliver, Chief Officer Place

+Derek.Oliver@midlothian.gov.uk

-3 Q4 risk management overview
+3 Q1 risk management overview

-- 3.1 Midlothian Council has delivered a wide range of services to the people of Midlothian throughout Quarter 4 2022/23 (1 January to 31 March 2023) whilst operating within seasonal challenges including initiation of the Council's winter weather response. - 3.2 The Council continues to manage and review risks recorded within the Strategic Risk Profile.
-The work required to maintain the necessary corporate oversight over the broader strategic landscape continues through the Risk and Resilience Chief Officer's group and Corporate Management Team (CMT). - 3.3 Audit Committee should note that there was a change this quarter to the evaluation of Covid-19.
-No new risks were included.
+- 3.1 Midlothian Council has delivered a wide range of services to the people of Midlothian throughout Quarter 1 2023/24. - 3.2 The Council continues to manage and review risks recorded within the Strategic Risk Profile.
+The work required to maintain the necessary corporate oversight over the broader strategic landscape continues through the Risk and Resilience Chief Officer's group and Corporate Management Team (CMT). - 3.3 Audit Committee should note that there were no new risks added from the previous Quarter.
 Updates on actions taken are included in the full strategic risk profile (Appendix B).